nat-418/slowly.nvim/README.md

 * `disabled_builtins` Builtin Neovim plugins to disable
 * `install_path`      defaults to `~/.local/share/nvim/site/pack/slowly/`
 * `save_path`         defaults to `~/.cache/nvim/slowly/`
-* `plugins_table`     is a list of plugin tables with the following values:
+* `plugins`           is a list of plugin tables with the following values:
    - `url`            required field of the fully-qualified `git`  URL string
    - `start`          optional boolean to direct plugin to install in `start/`
    - `checkout`       optional string for a tag, branch, or commit to checkout